MrBenJ/modern-js-by-example/book/003-complex-data-types.md

 # Iterators and Iteration Protocol

-Iterators are a staple data type in other programming languages and have now come to Javascript.
+Iterators are a staple data type in other programming languages and have now come to JavaScript.

 There's 3 major parts of the `Iterator` interface:
 ```js